tienduy-nguyen/thehackingproject/week3/day4/README.md

   ```

 - Cher député

-  Crawl list data of deputy in France
+  Crawl list infomation of deputy in France

   ```ruby
     a = [